molst/annagreta/README.md

 ## Getting Started

-The typical use case of granting a member identified by some id is requesting something from a server might look something like this in the server:
+The typical use case of granting a member (identified by some id) requesting something from a server might look like this on the server:
 ```clj
 (:require [torpo.uri :as uri])
 (:require [treq.core :as treq])